 Because of many things, La Grange Park is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, La Grange Park really has some of the features that families look for when choosing a good community to raise children.
 Is La Grange Park perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-Despite being a small village, La Grange Park has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In La Grange Park, a lot of people use the train to get to work every day though La Grange Park is a relatively small village.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

-The per capita income in La Grange Park in 2010 was $39,585, which is wealthy relative to Illinois and the nation.
-This equates to an annual income of $158,340 for a family of four.
-However, La Grange Park contains both very wealthy and poor people as well.
+The per capita income in La Grange Park in 2010 was $42,221, which is wealthy relative to Illinois and the nation.
+This equates to an annual income of $168,884 for a family of four.

 The most common language spoken in La Grange Park is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and Slavic languages.